idev-hub/QueryHub/docs/reference/cli.md

 # CLI Reference

 QueryHub ships with a Typer-based CLI that exposes report execution and discovery commands.
-Install the package (`pip install -e .`) to make the `queryhub` command available.
+Install the package with uv (`uv sync`) to make the `queryhub` command available.

 ## `run-report`
 Execute a configured report, render the HTML output, and optionally send it via SMTP.